Is Tamara Yoga Teacher Training the path for you?

 A: That’s actually a wonderful sentiment.
 The best teachers know there is always more to learn.
 Keep in mind that there are many possible students, of all ages, shapes and abilities, so who you become as a teacher will be just right for the right students.
 We don’t believe students want cookie-cutter teachers or in a one size fits all approach.
 An important part of the ethos at Tamara Yoga is learning how to personalize the teaching for each student.
 Something else you might like to know – your own practice is very likely to develop exponentially over the period of your training.
 That is what we’ve seen again and again with previous teacher trainees.

-Q: With your intensive modules, why is the 200 hour training in 2 parts, unlike some other trainings that have the 200 hours in one course, and the 350hr training in 3 parts?
+Q: With your intensive modules, why is your 350-hour training in 2 parts, unlike some other trainings that have the 200 hours in one course?
 I like the idea of getting it all done at once.

 At Tamara Yoga, for years, we have been training successful teachers that students love, so we understand it takes practice to develop confidence, and that practice takes time.
 We understand that trainees’ questions develop as they progress in their teaching and therefore real ongoing mentorship is important.
 And that takes time too.

 For several years, Tamara Yoga Teacher Training has been conducted over two years during the week and on weekends.
 We understand that while this is an ideal way to learn, such a timetable is not viable for many full-time workers and people living in the country.
-We recognized the need to complement our 2-year TYTT programme with intensive residential trainings.
+We recognised the need to complement our 2-year TYTT programme with Intensive trainings.

-Important for you to know – Yoga Australia, the national registry of Yoga Teachers – does NOT recognize short courses held in 1 month as being sufficient to meet the minimum standards to register as a Yoga Teacher.
-The Tamara Yoga Teacher Training complete intensive programme DOES meet the standards required by Yoga Australia.
+Important for you to know – Yoga Australia, the national registry of Yoga Teachers – does NOT recognise short courses held in 1 month as being sufficient to meet the minimum standards to register as a Level 1 Yoga Teacher.
+The Tamara Yoga Teacher Training complete Intensive programme DOES meet the standards required by Yoga Australia.

-Q: What if I want to do the 200-hour training course but I’m not sure yet whether I’ll be able to be at the Margaret River module in October?
-Do I have to do the next one by then?
+Q: What if I want to do one of the modules but I’m not sure yet whether I’ll be able to be at the next year’s one?
+Do I have to do the next one by the following year?

-A: The TYTT 200 course offers great flexibility.
-You can attend the next module another time that module is offered, or possibly join into another Tamara Yoga Teacher Training.
+A: The TYTT Intensive course offers great flexibility.
+You can attend the next module the next time that module is offered, or possibly join in with another Tamara Yoga Teacher Training.

-Importantly, provided you successfully pass all the requirements of that module you will receive a recognised Tamara Yoga certificate of attendance from the course you attended.
+Importantly, provided you successfully pass all the requirements of that module, you will receive a recognised Tamara Yoga certificate of attendance from the module you attended.

 Q: I have completed other trainings but I don’t feel prepared to teach, and I’ve heard really good things about Tamara Yoga Teacher Training, so I would like to do yours.
 However, I don’t want to ‘repeat’ what I’ve already learned.